Detin1990/Buddy_alpha1.0/README.md

 ---

+## 🕰️ Version Policy

+Older versions are kept for transparency and exploration.
+I don’t fix past builds — I build better ones.
+If something’s broken, either fix it or upgrade to a newer version.
+**Buddy 2.0 is where the real magic’s headed.**
+Release date TBD but anticipated soon.

+---
 Stay ethical.
 Stay clever.
 Build cool shit.

 — Buddy Dev Team (a.k.a. me, a tired wizard with a terminal)

 > *The quieter you become, the more you are able to hear*